 - 1. New residential or non-residential structures (including the placement of new manufactured homes); - 2.
-Any improvement to an existing structure that expands the footprint of the existing structure more than 500 square feet and decreases the pre-existing distance between the unaltered structure and the top of bank; - 3.
+Any improvement to an existing structure that decreases the pre-existing distance between the unaltered structure and the top of bank; - 3.
 Storage or junk yards; - 4.
 New fill, except as necessary to elevate structures above the base flood elevation, and placed in accordance with 708 A.16 of this bylaw; - 5.
-Accessory structures in the Floodway: - 6.
+Accessory structures in the Floodway; - 6.
 Critical facilities in all areas affected by mapped flood hazards; and, - 7.
 All development not otherwise exempted, permitted, or conditionally permitted.